tom-sherman/seq-res/README.md

 # seq-res
 > **⚠️ Very experimental, proceed with caution**

-A lazy sequence library for ReScript with built in support for iterators and the iterable protocol.
+A lazy sequence library for ReScript with built in support for iterators and the iterable protocol for better JS interop.

 ## Examples